 Of course, the city isn’t just about the artists and creatives.
 Cork has a very strong and thriving business culture.
 A business culture that has been the backbone of this city since Cork was first established.

 Essentially the people, of Cork, just accept you for who you are.
-The banter is simply banter and people understand.
+The banter is simply banter and people understand that it is just banter.
 The BUS STOP is just one of those places where the banter is alive and well.
 Where you can, come in and be yourself.